-Airier materials like smartwool, merino, and lightweight cottons can keep you warm without taking up a lot of space.
+Airier materials like SmartWool, merino, and lightweight cotton can keep you warm without taking up a lot of space.
 Unless you’re heading to the tropics, try to pack items that can layer and are suitable for warm or cool weather.

 In the same vein, if you’re headed to a beachy area, look for items that can pull double duty.
 For instance, a sarong can serve as a great swimsuit cover-up, but it can also become a blanket, hair scarf, shawl, or pillow while traveling.

 Mix and Match